-- They certified a vernal pool off Hazard Way and have learned more about the new Riverfront Protection Act, Stormwater Management and beaver control.
+- They certified a vernal pools and have learned more about the new Riverfront Protection Act, Stormwater Management and beaver control.

 The Boy Scouts continue to offer their skills in the care of our public lands.
 We have approved the construction of trails and a footbridge at Long Lake Park.
 We appreciate the continuing awareness the Scouts show for our open spaces.

 The Commission would like to remind those that visit any of the Conservation land that all dogs must either be on a leash or under control of their owner as stated in Littleton Town Code Chapter 84.

 SUBMISSION DEADLINES: Please see the submission dates in the document on the left side of this page.
 Note in particular that, unless other arrangements are made in advance, additonal infomation for continued discussions must be submitted before noon on the Wednesday before the meeting.

 WINTER WETLAND DELINEATIONS: Please note that, depending on site conditions, the Commission will likely not accept wetland delineations that were conducted outside the growing season and specifically when there is snow cover and/or frozen ground conditions.
 The Commission will also likely not conduct confirming site visits under these conditions.